Pseudo-Lab/Hugging-Face-Beyond-First-PR/README.md

 ## 🌱 How to Engage
 **To join as a team member, please apply during the runner recruitment period.**
+**If possible, please write about which library you want to contribute to and what kind of contributions you’d like to make.
+(Optional)**
 - Link (Coming soon)

 ## Acknowledgement 🙏